bevaralavanya763-web/StyleIQ/README.md

-# StyleIQ
+# StyleIQ – Where Fashion Meets Technology

-StyleIQ - Seller and Clothing Management System
+A modern platform for clothing sellers to manage, organize, and showcase their fashion collections.

+StyleIQ combines **web technology, cloud services, and AI/ML** to create a smarter and more efficient fashion management platform.